Find Affordable College Courses

 Read More…

 The University of Texas at Arlington ranked #8 on this year’s Best Value Public Health Bachelor’s Degree Schools in Texas list.
-Located in the city of Arlington, UT Arlington is a public school with a very large student population.
+Located in the city of Arlington, UT Arlington is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at UT Arlington are $11,727 a year.